seek-oss/skuba/docs/cli/test.md

 ### Annotations

-`skuba lint` can automatically emit annotations in CI.
+`skuba test` can automatically emit annotations in CI.

 - [Buildkite annotations] are planned in future.
 - [GitHub annotations] are enabled when CI and GitHub environment variables are present.